Carbs have gotten a bad reputation.

 Oats contain a special kind of fiber known as beta-glucan, which has been extensively researched for its many health-promoting properties.

-Beta-glucan is especially notable because of its abilities to reduce total and LDL (bad) cholesterol.
+Beta-glucan is especially notable because of its ability to reduce total and LDL (bad) cholesterol.
 In fact, oat consumption has been associated with a drop of 5 percent and 7 percent in total and LDL cholesterol, respectively (1).

 Also, oats help with weight loss because they are full of dietary fiber.
 One cup of dry oats contains about 8 grams, a pretty significant chunk of what you need in the entire day.
 This means that oats can help keep you full between meals, leading to decreased calorie intake.